CrystalFerrai/Ue4Export/readme.md

 The first parameter is the directory containing the pak files for your game.
 The second is the list of assets you created for exporting.
 The third is a directory in which to output the Json files for the assets.

 Now run your batch script and wait for it to finish.
 If there were no errors, you should find the output files in the specified output directory.

+If the pak files you are exporting from are encrypted, you will need to pass the optional parameter `--key [value]` where `[value]` is the AES key as a hexadecimal string.

 ## Building
 Clone the repository, including submodules.